-Hello and welcome to our inaugural series of Things We’re Into, a monthly update on everything CASA staff is buzzing about!
-We’re here as Certified Professional Enthusiasts to kick off the series with some ~super~ recommendations on movies, articles, and everything else in recent memory that pertains to our advocacy at CASA.
+Welcome back to our monthly series of things we’re into, an update on everything CASA staff is buzzing about!
+We’re here as Certified Professional Enthusiasts to keep the series going with these month’s recommendations on movies, articles, and everything else in recent memory that pertains to our advocacy at CASA.

 We can all agree that it’s been a hot summer so far, so we’ve gathered a few selections that you can enjoy indoors without breaking a sweat!

 If you’re looking for a good movie, watch